Chadrack09/StudentQuery/README.md

 This web app was deployed on [Netlify](https://studentquery.netlify.app/mainpage/).

 ```
-There are composed of three apps
+It is composed of three apps
     1. Search Book app
     2. Calculator
     3. Currency Converter